owncast/owncast.github.io/content/docs/broadcasting.md

 ### Using with ffmpeg

 Streaming with ffmpeg is quite easy.
-Assuming you are using a HDMI grabber device connected via USB, the grabbed stream might become as /dev/video2, and the audio stream be provided as alsa device hw:1,0.
-You can then stream like this:
+You can stream any connected webcam or HDMI grabber that appears in `/dev/video*` and incoming alsa audio devices.
+In this example, the `/dev/video2` video device and the `hw:1,0` alsa audio device are used:
 ```
 ffmpeg -f alsa -ac 2 -i hw:1,0 -thread_queue_size 64 \
   -f v4l2 -framerate 60 -video_size 1280x720 -input_format yuyv422 -i /dev/video2 \